Gavazzi1/pdf_page_swapper/README.md

 # What this does
-This Python program pads a given pdf to a multiple of 4 pages and, for every 4 pages in the pdf, swaps pages 2 and 3
+This Python program pads a given pdf to a multiple of 4 pages and, for every 4 pages in the pdf, swaps pages 2 and 3.

+Then, it stitches every 2 consecutive pages together vertically and writes to a new pdf file.

 # Why?
 When printing documents for book binding, I format the document in Word for 8.5x11" paper and print it.